enrgynix/tradovate/README.md

 **`tradovate-autotrader`** is a lightweight Node.js app built on the [Tradovate API](https://api.tradovate.com/) designed for simple strategies and basic order management.

 Tradovate uses a WebSocket API to manage orders and positions through your account in a Demo, Live, or Replay environment.
 This app gives you the components to quickly and easily define basic strategies and ordering logic.
+This app is designed to be event-driven and asynchronous.
+In special cases to ensure order handling integrity, synchronous blocking is enforced.

 ## Features
 * Single symbol order management